Feng-Ji-Lab/FedIRT/paper/paper.md

 $$P^{\text{GPCM}}(X_{ij} = x|\theta_i) = \frac{e^{\sum \limits_{h=1}^{x} \alpha_{j}(\theta_i-\beta_{jh})}}{\sum \limits_{c=0}^{m_j}e^{\sum \limits_{h=1}^{c} \alpha_{j}(\theta_i-\beta_{jh})}}$$

 In this function, $\beta_{jh}$ is the difficulty of scoring level $h$ for item $j$, and for each item $j$, all difficulty levels have the same discrimination $\alpha_j$. $m_j$ is the maximum score of item $j$.

 ## Model estimation

 In both the 2PL and GPCM models, we often assume that ability follows a standard normal distribution, allowing us to apply marginal maximum likelihood estimation (MMLE).

 We use a combination of traditional MMLE with federated average (FedAvg) and federated stochastic gradient descent (FedSGD) [@mcmahan2017communication].
 In our case, the log-likelihood and partial gradients are sent from the clients to the server.
 The server then uses FedSGD to update the item parameters and sends them back to the clients.

-Taking the 2PL model as an example, which has a marginal log-likelihood function $l$ for each school $k$ that can be approximated using Gaussian-Hermite quadrature with $q$ equally-spaced levels, and let $V(n)$ to be the ability value of level $n$, and $A(n)$ is the weight of level $n$.
+Taking the 2PL model as an example, the marginal log-likelihood function $l$ for each school $k$ can be approximated using Gaussian-Hermite quadrature with $q$ equally-spaced levels.
+Let $V(n)$ be the ability value at level $n$, and $A(n)$ be the weight at level $n$.

 $$ l_k \approx \sum \limits_{i=1}^{N_k} \sum \limits_{j=1}^{J} {X_{ijk}} \times \log [\sum\limits_{n=1}^{q} P_j ( V(n) ) A(n)] + (1-X_{ijk}) \times \log [\sum\limits_{n=1}^{q} Q_j ( V(n) ) A(n)] $$